ng-Classic/ng-classic/aio/content/guide/router-tutorial.md

     <code-example header="src/app/app.module.ts" path="router-tutorial/src/app/app.module.ts" region="import-wildcard"></code-example>

     The new route uses a path, `**`.
-    This path is how Angular Classicidentifies a wildcard route.
+    This path is how Angular Classic identifies a wildcard route.
     Any route that does not match an existing route in your configuration will use this route.

     <div class="alert is-important">

     Notice that the wildcard route is placed at the end of the array.
-    The order of your routes is important, as Angular Classicapplies routes in order and uses the first match it finds.
+    The order of your routes is important, as Angular Classic applies routes in order and uses the first match it finds.

     </div>